Trabant

 Trabant ([tʁaˈbant]) is a series of small cars produced from 1957 until 1991 by former East German car manufacturer VEB Sachsenring Automobilwerke Zwickau.
 Four models were made: the Trabant 500, Trabant 600, Trabant 601, and the Trabant 1.1.
-The first model, the 500, was a modern car when it was introduced.
-It featured a duroplast body on a one-piece steel chassis (a so-called unibody), front-wheel drive, a transverse two-stroke engine, and independent suspension.
+The first model, the 500, was a relatively modern car when it was introduced.

+It featured detachable duroplast body panels on a galvanised steel unibody chassis, front-wheel drive, a transverse two-stroke engine, and independent suspension.
 Because this 1950s design remained largely unchanged until the introduction of the last model, the Trabant 1.1 in 1990, the Trabant became symbolic of the former East Germany's stagnant economy and the collapse of the Eastern Bloc in general.
 Called "a spark plug with a roof", 3,096,999 Trabants were produced.
 Older models have been sought by collectors in the United States due to their low cost and fewer restrictions on the importation of antique cars.
-The Trabant also gained a following among car tuning and rally racing enthusiasts.
+The Trabant also gained a following among car tuning and rallying enthusiasts.

 Overview

-The German word Trabant, derived from the Middle High German drabant, means "satellite" or "companion".
+The German word Trabant, derived from Middle High German drabant, means 'satellite' or 'companion'.
 The car's name was inspired by the Soviet Sputnik satellite.
 The cars are often referred to as "Trabbi" or "Trabi".
 Produced without major changes for nearly 30 years, the Trabant became the most common automobile in East Germany.
-It came to symbolize the country during the fall of the Berlin Wall in 1989, as images of East Germans crossing the border into West Germany were broadcast around the globe.
+It came to symbolise the country during the fall of the Berlin Wall in 1989, as images of East Germans crossing the border into West Germany were broadcast around the globe.

-Since its manufacturer was a state monopoly, acquiring a Trabant took about ten years.
-East German buyers were placed on a waiting-list of up to thirteen years.
+Manufactured by a state monopoly, a Trabant took about ten years to acquire.
+East German buyers were placed on a waiting list of up to thirteen years.
 The waiting time depended on their proximity to Berlin, the capital.
 Official state price was 7,450 GDR marks and the demand to production ratio was forty three to one (1989).
-The free market price for a second-hand one was more than twice the price of a new one, and the average worker had to wait ten to thirteen years on a waiting list, or, if available, pay more than double for a second hand model.
+The free market price for a second-hand one was more than twice the price of a new one.

-The Trabant had a steel unibody frame, with the roof, boot lid, bonnet, wings and doors made of duroplast, a hard plastic made from recycled cotton waste from the Soviet Union and phenol resins from the East German dye industry.
+The Trabant had a steel frame, with the roof, boot lid, bonnet, wings and doors made of duroplast, a hard plastic made from recycled cotton waste from the Soviet Union and phenol resins from the East German dye industry.
 It was the second car with a body made of recycled material; the first was the AWZ P70 Zwickau, produced from 1955 to 1959.
 The material was durable, and the average lifespan of a Trabant was 28 years.

-The Trabant's build quality was poor, reliability was terrible, and it was loud, slow, and poorly designed.
+The Trabant's build quality was poor, and it was loud and slow.

 The car had four principal variants: